KatVHarris/UIexampleUWP/README.md

 It also highlights the subttle differences in UI for menus and overall themes for 10 vs. 8.

-Activity 1 - Realitive Panels
+Activity 1 - Relative Panels

 Activity 2 - Split View